 The need is real.

 First, consider putting together school supply packs teeming with paper, pencils and pens.
-Tech grants might help cover some digital needs, but paper shouldn’t be overlooked: 89 percent of students in grades seven through 12 say paper is essential to helping them achieve their academic goals.
+Tech grants might help cover some digital needs, but paper shouldn’t be overlooked.

 Second, set a reminder to replenish these kits as the school year goes on—classroom needs are infinite.
 Read on to learn more about how you can help.